benfulcher/hctsaTutorial_BonnEEG/README.md

 TS_Compute(false);
 ```

-Because computation is near-instant, it can be a good first step to work through an analysis using _catch22_ features.
+Because computation is so fast, it can be a good first step to work through an analysis using _catch22_ features.
 The same analysis can then be repeated with the full power of the comprehensive _hctsa_ feature library if required.

 ### Pre-filtering (`TS_Subset`)